 - Mondays and Thursdays at 4pm – Litany of Healing with the Virtual Prayer List

-*You do not need to have a Facebook account to watch the live-streamed videos!
-Just visit the page at the right time.
-You will find the video on the timeline.
+*You do not need to have a Facebook account to watch the live-streamed videos.
+Just click the link at the scheduled time.

-Spreadsheet of Online Offerings from across Eastern & Western Michigan, including Holy Week offerings.
+Spreadsheet of Online Offerings from across Eastern & Western Michigan.

 For Individual Use:

 Plan for Re-Entry for Great Lakes Episcopalians